Amulya2823/Amulya2823/README.md

 <br />
 <br />

-I'm a Software Engineer by profession and working with Node , React & Tailwind Ecosystem.
+I'm a Software Engineer at <a href="https://www.techmahindra.com/en-in/?f=550183349">Tech Mahindra<a/> and working with Node , React & Tailwind Ecosystem.

 I'm just a mail away - amulyareddy58@gmail.com